hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

-So far we have seen that the idea of dualism is all right; for there is the body, there is then the fine body — the mind — there is this Atman, and in and through all the Atmans is that Paramâtman, God.
+So far we have seen that the idea of dualism is all right; for there is the body, there is then the fine body — the mind — there is this Atman, and in and through all the Atmans is that Paramātman, God.
 The difficulty is here that this Atman and Paramatman are both called substance, to which the mind and body and so-called substances adhere like so many qualities.
 Nobody has ever seen a substance, none can ever conceive; what is the use of thinking of this substance?
-Why not become a Kshanikavâdin and say that whatever exists is this succession of mental currents and nothing more?
+Why not become a Kshanikavādin and say that whatever exists is this succession of mental currents and nothing more?
 They do not adhere to each other, they do not form a unit, one is chasing the other, like waves in the ocean, never complete, never forming one unit-whole.
 Man is a succession of